hausdorff/acl-conf-handbook/README.md

 #### doc/
 Contains the `.tex` files that generate `.pdf` files that document how to make a handbook.

+#### input/
+Contains most of the data that we will use to generate `.pdf` renderings of the schedules for things like demos and workshops.
+Accordingly, this directory is partitioned between (*e.g.*) `workshops/` and `demo/` so that the data is kept neat and tidy.

+More will be said about how to use this data when we talk about assembling the handbook, but there are generally two types of file: `order` files and `*_metadata.txt` files.
+The former contains a formatted representation of the schedules we'll use to generate nice `.pdf` renderings of the schedules.
+The latter are used to generate `.bib` files and `.tex` files containing information about the papers.

+Again, more will be said about this as we talk about the build process.

 #### scripts/
 Contains scripts for extracting information out of ACLPUB tarballs.
 Currently there are 4 scripts that would get heavy use: